-The latest actuarial review of the TPS was carried out as at 31 March 2019 and in accordance with The Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014.
-The valuation report was published by the Government Actuary's Department (the Department) on 5 March 2019.
+The latest actuarial review of the TPS was carried out as at 31 March 2020 and in accordance with The Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014.
+The valuation report was published by the Government Actuary's Department (the Department) on 26 October 2023.
 The key results of the valuation are:

-- New employer contribution rates were set at 23.68% of pensionable pay (including administration fees of 0.08%); - total scheme liabilities for service to the effective date of £218.1 billion, and notional assets of £196.1 billion, giving a notional past service deficit of £22 billion; - an employer cost cap of 10.9% of pensionable pay. - the assumed real rate of return is 2.8% in excess of prices and 2% in excess of earnings.
-The rate of real earnings growth is assumed to be 2.2%.
-The assumed nominal rate of return is 4.45%.
+- Employer contribution rates were held at 28.6% of pensionable pay (including administration fees of 0.08%); - total scheme liabilities for service to the effective date of £262.0 billion, and notional assets of £222.2 billion, giving a notional past service deficit of £39.8 billion; - an employer cost cap of 10.9% of pensionable pay.